EvEng/topics/Big_Data.md

 - Jesse Piburn

 ## Description
-We wanted to focus on the techniques and technology stacks that are used to ingest, store, and compute large volumes of data
+We wanted to focus on the techniques and technology stacks that are used to ingest, store, and compute large volumes of data.
+Including but not limited to the following

 ## General Topics / Technologies